Dalsfjorden (Sunnmøre)

+The fjord averages about 1 to 2 km wide and it reaches a depth of 209 m below sea level.
+The fjord is surrounded by high mountains and the sides of the inner part of the fjord rise steeply up to 600 to 800 m above sea level.

 The old Dalsfjord Municipality (which existed from 1924-1964) encompassed the area surrounding this fjord.
 Dalsfjord Church sits on the shore of the fjord in the village of Dravlaus, just south of the mouth of the fjord.